tiana-tang/DiaryGoatMVT/README.md

 ## Overview

-Welcome to our dataset repository!
-This repository hosts a collection of datasets across various domains for researchers and developers to use.
-Our goal is to provide an easy and accessible way to acquire data, fostering research and development in respective fields.
+Welcome to our Multi-Vision Task Dataset Repository for Dairy Goats!
+This repository contains a variety of annotated datasets for visual tasks created by our lab, including goat face recognition, instance segmentation, object detection, object tracking, pose estimation & behavior recognition, and semantic segmentation.
+Our goal is to advance the field of intelligent agriculture and provide data and references for future researchers.

 ## Datasets